 Recorded 105 points (50 goals, 55 assists) in 82 games in 2018-19

 Draisaitl reached the century mark again in 2019-20, becoming the seventh Oiler to record consecutive 100-point campaigns.
 He needed only 65 games to reach the milestone.
-Since the 1999-2000 season, only Kucherov (62) has reached that marker in fewer games.
-As of Mar.
-9, he has 110 points (43 goals, 67 assists) and a commanding lead in the scoring race.
+Since the 1999-2000 season, only Kucherov (62) had reached that marker in fewer games.

 Member of the Oilers 100-Point Club